Carlj0666/synths_accumulate/notes.md

 # Test Notes Revised
 left off at (refactoring) 36:06 https://www.youtube.com/watch?v=zqCQjUZ8kjE&feature=youtu.be
-Left off at (Proj prep, user setup) 47:06 https://www.youtube.com/watch?v=7Il479ut4p4&feature=youtu.be
-* create logout links to show in layout

-* Logged in as message in layout?

-* ADDED SKIP_BEFORE_ACTION notes to users, teches, and synths controllers to require login.
-Research, commented out..

 BELOW Accomplished WITH HELPERS VIA VIEW HELPERS?
 Research: https://www.youtube.com/watch?v=zqCQjUZ8kjE&feature=youtu.be 36:00
-* User session not persisting
-* Must be logged in to create a tech
-* Must be logged in to create synth

 * Log out doesn't work
 * Delete Synth doesn't work
-* figure out how to make synths created by users only editable by them (Or let anyone logged in edit) *brand and price under new tech should be optional to add
+*brand and price under new tech should be optional to add - Debating if tech should only be added with new synths?

 # Scope methods: https://www.youtube.com/watch?v=7Il479ut4p4&feature=youtu.be
 20:00